cjw6117/DSASpheres/README.md

 # DSASpheres
 Homework 8 - bounding spheres

-By: Jarrett Way and Matt Guarette
+By: Jarrett Way and Matt Guerette